In Southern California, San Pedro is known mostly for one thing: it is where Los Angeles’ port is located.

 Well, I have done all the heavy lifting for you.
 The list of things to do in San Pedro is long.
 That is a good thing since it can take you some time to explore the entire area.

-Start making some space in your weekend because there is a lot to see!
+Start making some space during your weekend because there is a lot to see!

 Spend Some Time at the White Point – Royal Palms Beach

-This stunner can be seen at its entirety from different viewpoints located at the top of 100-foot cliffs.
-It is a beautiful display of waves, rocks and the hills of the Palos Verdes Peninsula.
+This stunner can be seen in its entirety from different viewpoints located at the top of 100-foot cliffs.
+It is a beautiful display of waves, rocks, and the hills of the Palos Verdes Peninsula.
 The silhouette of Catalina Island looms in the distance.

 It is not only the beach.
 The land at the feet of the cliffs is full of rocks that form natural pools.
 Locals walk around searching for all sorts of sea creatures.